A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: -CodGen Framework

 \subsubsection{Code Repository Information Extraction}

-Given a code repository, we can effortlessly obtain all source code files in the repository's root folder.
-Then, for each source code file, we can extract all functions included.
-For each function, we perform both direct code information collection and semantic code knowledge extraction.
-In total, by snowballing this process, all essential repository information is extracted.
+For a code repository, we can effortlessly obtain all code files in the entire repository by traversing all the directories within the project.
+Then, for each file, we extract all included functions, gathering both basic code information and semantic code knowledge.
+This process snowballs to extract all essential repository information.